 - RM8 for antibacterial mouthwash after I complain my teeth extraction was still painful after a week

 - A lot of paracetamol.
 I go the unbranded 40-pills for RM4.45, sold at Guardian.
 Cheaper than Panadol, works just as well.

 - RM16.75 for two 750ml mouthwash (Guardian brand, on sale)

 - RM12.55 for two 5-in-a-pack Interdental brush (Guardian brand, on sale)

 Well at least I won’t need to buy red meat for the next two years.
 Crap.
 I can’t eat rendang anymore.
 Crap crap crap.

 Braces prices in Malaysia is as stated above, more or less.
 Pay for quality – that’s very important.
 Also pick a dentist at locations you like.
 You’ll visit them quite a few times during the process.
 I’m avoiding transportation cost by selecting a dentist within walking distance from where I live.

 To recap, the ‘best dentist’ is the one that is (a) near your location, (b) have the qualifications, and (c) fits into your budget.
-Visit Dental Departures to see a listing of available dentists near your area.
-You can even book appointments from the platform.

 On another note, I know I’m supposed to ‘own it’ and just have to start pretending people did not just glance at my teeth mid-conversation.
 But holy cow.
 It’s quite the mindshift, quite the habit changer.
 I’ve noticed that I started to cover my mouth when I smile and laugh.
 How perempuan melayu terakhir.